 Then finally, he gave me a book about careers in the Engineering business sector.

-When I started reading these books, the Engineering book looked really interesting and when I returned to meet with the Careers Officer again, I said I would like to get involved with engineeering if possible… which was fortunate for me, as Dowty were looking to recruit apprentices along with Dunlop Tyre and Spencer Weatherly who were all located in the Melksham area… so I wrote a letter to all three and Dowty were the quickest to respond and invited me for an interview.
+When I started reading these books, the Engineering book looked really interesting and when I returned to meet with the Careers Officer again, I said I would like to get involved with engineering if possible… which was fortunate for me, as Dowty Group (New Mendip Engineering at Atworth) were looking to recruit apprentices along with the Dunlop Tyre and Spencer Weatherly companies who were all located in the Melksham area… so I wrote a letter to all three and Dowty were the quickest to respond and invited me for an interview.

 Although I had no school qualifications, I had to sit a National Institute of Industrial Psychology (NIIP) Exam.